- What Is a Paediatric Endocrinologist?

 What Procedures Does a Paediatric Endocrinologist Perform or Order?

 Paediatric endocrinologists perform or order various treatments and procedures needed to manage the hormonal and endocrine conditions in teens and little children.
 However, they are not specialised in surgery.
-If the kid is in need of a surgery, then a juvenile endocrinologist will either refer you to a specialized surgeon or a general surgeon depending on the condition of the kid.
+If the kid is in need of surgery, then a juvenile endocrinologist will either refer you to a specialized surgeon or a general surgeon depending on the condition of the kid.
 A few common treatments and procedures include:

 Counselling, along with behaviour modification for overweight and obese patients is provided.